plamen-penev-ffw/behat-starter-kit/PHP.md

 ```
 sudo apt-get install php7.2 php7.2-cli php7.2-common
 ```
 Perform this step ONLY if you are upgrading your PHP version.
-Replace the number of the version after the "php" to the version of your old PHP.
+Replace the number of the version after the "php" to the version of your old PHP:
 ```
 a2dismod php7.0
 ```